josephajibodu/teller/README.md

 ## 🙏 Acknowledgments

-- Inspired by Laravel Cashier
+- Inspired by Stripe's billing API design
 - Built for the African developer community
 - Special thanks to Paystack and Flutterwave for their excellent APIs